Kamil-Zakiev/CodewarsSandbox/README.md

 # Sandbox
-The project aims to store the solutions of Codewars tasks.
+The project aims to store the solutions of Codewars tasks (Currently solved 36 Kata).
 The tasks are tagged with categories so I provide the same structure to my solutions below.

 ## Algorithms (26)